babylonhealth/android-playbook/recruitment/code_challenge.md

   expect you to show that you know how to unit test your code.
 - The tech test needs to compile from the command line so that we can build it ourselves.
+- We love Kotlin.
+You are encouraged to complete coding challenge in Kotlin and demonstrate your knowledge of the language.
+Solutions in Java are also acceptable.

 If you're short on time, you can either pick the route of implementing a simple architecture and focus more on the UI (animations, transitions